SharePoint/sp-dev-docs/docs/sp-add-ins/add-a-custom-content-type-to-a-sharepoint-hosted-sharepoint-add-in.md

 # Add a custom content type to a SharePoint-hosted SharePoint Add-in

-Learn how to include custom content types in an SharePoint Add-ins.
+Learn how to include custom content types in SharePoint Add-ins.

 > [!NOTE]
 > The name "apps for SharePoint" is changing to "SharePoint Add-ins."
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint."
 For details, see [New name for apps for SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).